davidenunes/davidenunes.github.io/phd/index.md

 forgetting forms the basis for lifelong adaptation.
-The proposed principles are applicable beyond natural language domains and open new research directions that would allows us not only to learn representations for complex discrete structured inputs, but also to make structured predictions in complex open domains.
+The proposed principles are applicable beyond natural language domains and open new research directions that would allows us not only to learn representations for complex discrete structured inputs, but also to make structured predictions in complex open-endend environments.

 <!--